OpenClassrooms-Student-Center/alumnis/content/students/delphine.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Add some code lines to the existing ones.
+objective: To add some code lines to the existing ones.
-# max 100 characters
 short_description: What I like most in life : reading, learning, making things, puzzles and sport.

 # don't touch that
 template: students
-# max 500 characters
 description:
     Curious andLorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam,